 This chapter has three main components: Government Contracts, Government Relations and Political Law.

-The Government contracts section refers to supply contract arrangements (with, for example, Army, Navy, Airforce, Department of Homeland Security) and bid protests before the agency forum, General Accountability Office (GAO) or Court of Federal Claims (CFC).
-Litigation arising from the sector includes costs disputes, matters relating to the False Claims Act, other contractual disputes (such as late completion and overrun costs).
+The Government Contracts section refers to supply contract arrangements (with, for example, Army, Navy, Airforce, Department of Homeland Security) and bid protests before the agency forum, General Accountability Office (GAO) or Court of Federal Claims (CFC).
+Litigation arising from the sector includes costs disputes, matters relating to the False Claims Act and other contractual disputes (such as late completion and overrun costs).
 Other non-contentious issues include services contracting, scheduling issues and organisational conflicts of interest.

-The primary focus of Government Relations is the legislative lobbying conducted by qualified lawyers for a range of corporate and some nonprofit clients, such as hospitals and universities.
-This is usually either regarding a specific proposal for legislation (eg Asbestos reform) or ongoing appropriations work.
+The primary focus of Government Relations is legislative lobbying conducted by qualified lawyers for a range of corporate and nonprofit clients, including hospitals and universities.
+This is usually either regarding a specific proposal for legislation (e.g., Asbestos reform) or ongoing appropriations work.
 This work crosses industries from defence to education.

-Political Law features advice on the organisation and financing of elections campaigns (McCain-Feingold Act) as well as advice to corporations and independent advocacy groups on their election activities.
-Contentious matters include challenging decisions by election authorities (such as the Federal Election Commission).
+Political Law features advice on the organisation and financing of election campaigns (McCain-Feingold Act) as well as advice to corporations and independent advocacy groups on their election activities.
+Contentious matters include challenging decisions by election authorities such as the Federal Election Commission.

 This section covers hedge fund formation and launches, spinouts, strategic acquisitions, distressed debt investments and restructurings.